greshake/i3status-rust/blocks.md

 ----|--------|----------|--------
 `max_width` | Truncates titles to this length. | No | `21`

-## ibus
+## IBus

-Creates a block which displays the current global engine set in ibus.
+Creates a block which displays the current global engine set in [IBus](https://wiki.archlinux.org/index.php/IBus).
 Updates are instant as D-Bus signalling is used.

 ### Examples